Sparronator9999/OpenBootCamp/README.md

 ### Linux?

-🤦

-Linux *already has support* for Apple hardware natively (at least on the laptops I tested it on), so a Linux port would be pointless.
+Linux already has native support for Apple hardware (at least on the laptops I tested it on), so a Linux port would be pointless.

 ## License and Copyright

-Copyright © 2024 Sparronator9999.
+Copyright © 2024-2025 Sparronator9999.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software